Parley-Chat/documentation/docs/sova/server-installation.md

 ```

 {: .important }
-When using Docker to run Parley chat server, don't change the port in config.toml, instead, edit docker-compose.yml and change the port where there is a comment that says `To change the port, change the first part of the port before :`
+When using Docker to run Parley chat server, don't change the port in config.toml, instead, edit `docker-compose.yml` and change the port where there is a comment that says `To change the port, change the first part of the port before :`

+{: .note }
+If you have set a URI Prefix, you have to also set it in the `docker-compose.yml` file health check URL for health check to work properly

 {: .important }
 It's highly recommended that you change the port in environments where internet censorship exists